smlee3845/codegenie/README.md

+# README.md

-# CodeGenie
+## CodeGenie

-CodeGenie is a simple yet powerful code style management and formatting tool for developers.
-It ensures consistent code style for Python projects and supports customizable style rules with plugins and automated workflows.
+CodeGenie is a robust, extensible, and developer-friendly code style management and formatting tool.
+Designed for Python and JavaScript developers, it enforces consistent code styles, generates style guides, and supports customizable rules with plugin functionality.

 ---

 ## Key Features

-- **Code Formatting**: Enforces PEP 8 standards and supports custom style options (JSON-based settings).
+- **Code Formatting**: Automatically formats Python and JavaScript/TypeScript files according to style rules.
-- **Style Guide Generation**: Automatically generates Markdown-based style guides based on your style rules.
+- **Style Guide Generation**: Creates Markdown-based style guides from your configuration.
-- **Plugin System**: Extend CodeGenie with custom plugins to handle unique formatting or linting needs.
+- **Plugin System**: Extend functionality with custom plugins for unique formatting and linting requirements.
-- **CI/CD Integration**: Includes GitHub Actions workflows for automated testing and deployment.
+- **CI/CD Integration**: Includes workflows for automated testing and formatting checks.
-- **Simple CLI Interface**: Easy-to-use commands for formatting and style guide generation.
+- **Simple CLI Interface**: Command-line tools for formatting and generating style guides.

 ---